 Are KrisFlyer miles credited directly?

-No, in fact rather than being credited miles directly you’ll accrue ‘360o Rewards Points’ both for your sign-up bonus and your regular spending on this card.
-These transfer to KrisFlyer miles at a 2.5:1 ratio (so the total sign-up bonus is actually 150,000 reward points, for example, which you can then redeem for 60,000 miles).
+No, in fact rather than being credited miles directly you’ll accrue ‘360o Rewards Points’ for your regular spending on this card.
+These transfer to KrisFlyer miles at a 2.5:1 ratio.

 What is the transfer cost to KrisFlyer miles?

 It’ll cost you $25+GST (i.e. $26.75) each time you transfer each ‘block’ of your points to KrisFlyer miles.

 The minimum number of rewards points you can transfer into KrisFlyer is 2,500 (converting to 1,000 KrisFlyer miles).
 You can structure your points transfer in larger blocks instead, or add multiple smaller blocks but you should be aiming to accrue a decent rewards points balance before transferring as each rewards block code transferred attracts the $26.75 transfer fee.

 - 75,000 points > 30,000 miles